In this FDD Talk post, you’ll learn the following:

 - Net Change: -39

-Part 1 – Franchised Qdoba Restaurants – Historical Average Net Restaurant Sales
+Part 1 – Franchised Qdoba Restaurants – Historical Average, Median, Lowest, and Highest Net Restaurant Sales

-- The following figures represent the average net restaurant sales for certain franchised Qdoba restaurants.
+- The following figures represent the average, median, lowest, and highest restaurant sales for certain franchisee-operated Qdoba restaurants for the trailing 12 months ended September 27, 2020 (“TTM”).

-- The information is based on unaudited information for 239 franchised restaurants that were open and franchised-operated for at least the last 3 years and that were not closed greater than 7 operating days in the entire fiscal year reported.
+- The information is based on unaudited information for 294 franchisee-operated restaurants that were open for at least 1 year as of the end of the TTM and that were not closed greater than 7 operating days in the TTM, with the exception of including 42 franchisee-operated restaurants which were temporarily closed due to operational impact from COVID-19.